Renan Santos: Free Brazil Movement

 The Free Brazil Movement was founded in 2014, in the context of protests against the increase in public transportation fares and, subsequently, mobilizations for the impeachment of Dilma Rousseff.
 Santos, alongside Kim Kataguiri, Fernando Holiday, Rubinho Nunes and others, became one of the main leaders of the movement.
 They became known for their ability to organize national protests with large turnouts, using social media as a tool for mobilization.

 Santos and other members of the Free Brazil Movement decided to call for protests shortly after the headquarters of Editora Abril was graffitied by left-wing activists, following the publication of the cover of Veja featuring Lula and Rousseff and the caption "They knew everything" - a reference to the plea bargains of money launderer Alberto Youssef, within the scope of Operation Car Wash.

 At the time, according to Santos himself, the Free Brazil Movement concluded that Brazil was undergoing a "Venezuelization" escalation.
 This was the movement's first protest, which focused on: fraud in the 2014 elections, the Workers' Party use of public funds to finance campaigns, and freedom of the press.
 The protest, held at the São Paulo Museum of Art, drew approximately 2,500 people.

-Santos participated in popular protests that took place in various regions of Brazil, the main objectives of which were to protest against the Dilma Rousseff government and corruption.
+Santos participated in popular protests that took place in various regions of Brazil, the main objectives of which were to protest against the Dilma Rousseff government and corruption allegations.
 Millions of people took to the streets in at least 250 Brazilian cities in the first protests on March 13, 2016, becoming the largest protest in Brazilian history.
 At the time, the Movement declared itself non-partisan, but Santos was caught on camera in February 2016 admitting that the Movement already had the support and funding of major political parties, such as Brazilian Social Democracy Party, Brazilian Democratic Movement, Democrats, and Solidarity.

 Following the March 2016 protests, Santos and other Movement members began a march from São Paulo to Brasília, calling for Dilma Rousseff's impeachment.
-Dubbed the "March for Freedom," it left São Paulo on April 24 and traveled three states and over a thousand kilometers over the course of 33 days, arriving in Brasília on May 27.
+Dubbed the "March for Freedom", it left São Paulo on April 24 and traveled three states and over a thousand kilometers over the course of 33 days, arriving in Brasília on May 27.